bcaffo/regmodsbook/manuscript/08_multivariate.md

 1. Load the dataset `Seatbelts` as part of the `datasets` package via `data(Seatbelts)`.
 Use `as.data.frame` to convert the object to a dataframe.
 Fit a linear model of driver deaths with `kms` and `PetrolPrice` as predictors.
 Interpret your results.
+[Watch a video Solution](https://www.youtube.com/watch?v=xcJKPyiuSMo&index=37&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
 2. Predict the number of driver deaths at the average `kms` and `petrol` levels.
+[Watch a video solution.](https://www.youtube.com/watch?v=2PO8djtbDU8&index=38&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
-3. Take the residual for `DriversKilled` having regressed out `kms` and an intercept and the residual for `PetrolPrice` having regressed out `kms` and an intercept.
+3. Take the residual for `DriversKilled` having regressed out `kms` and an intercept [Watch a video solution.](https://www.youtube.com/watch?v=9NS9ue8Tzm4&index=39&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0) and the residual for `PetrolPrice` having regressed out `kms` and an intercept.
 Fit a regression through the origin of the two residuals and show that it is the same as your coefficient obtained in question 1.